-She sits down at the table where Ana has been waiting for the last half an hour or so.
-It’s a nice café at Unirii, in an old building that used to be an inn – Hanu’ lui Manuc – in the early days of the city.
+“Finally,” Laura said, giving me a big hug.
+She sat down at the table where I had been waiting for the last half an hour.
+Bordering the old town, Festival 33 was a café with a belle epoque air, in a historic building that served as an inn – Hanu’ lui Manuc – in the early days of the city.

 The waiter shows up, ready to take the order.

-“I’m quite hungry as well,” Lore says.
+“I’m quite hungry as well,” she said.
 “Do we eat?”
-She looks at Ana.
+She looked at me.

 “What beers do you have?”
-Lore asks him.
+Laura asked him.

 “They’re all on the menu, miss.”
 He points to the respective page: “Right there.”